-The STAG provides a unified voice on the seafood industry priorities for international trade and market access.
+The STAG works with industry and government to address seafood industry priorities for international trade and market access.

 To achieve this we:

 - Consult with seafood exporters and industry associations to agree on trade and market access priorities.

 - Develop, implement and communicate the Seafood Trade and Market Access Agenda and Action Plan.